How to Configure Unattended Upgrades on Debian 12/11/10

 Automatic-Reboot-Time

-This option specifies the time for the system to reboot automatically after an upgrade.
-By default, the reboot time is set to “02:00”.
-To modify the reboot time, change the value as shown in the example below:
+This option sets the time the system will reboot automatically after an upgrade.
+The system defaults to a reboot time of “02:00”.
+To adjust the reboot time, modify the value as demonstrated in the example below:

 Unattended-Upgrade::Automatic-Reboot-Time "03:00";